jnorton77/boggle_word_checker/README.md

 Take a step back.
 Breathe.
 I know you want to jump right in and start writing code.
 But don't!
 It's a trap!

 Get a pen and paper and draw out a 4-by-4 Boggle board.
 Imagine it filled with letters.
-Or actually fill it with letters if you like &mdash; maybe using your Boggle board generator.
+Or actually fill it with letters if you like–maybe using your Boggle board generator.

 Have your pair spell out a word for you and verify yourself whether its on the board.
 It might help if the word is gibberish and not English so that you're forced to check letter-by-letter and can short-circuit the English-reading part of your brain.